Laboratory Animal Science

 When cancelling a registration:

-- 22 or more days prior to the course start date: you receive a full payment refund.
+- 22 or more days prior to the course start date: no costs will be charged.

-- 7 or fewer days before the course start date or no-show: no refund.
+- 7 or fewer days before the course start date or no-show: the full amount will be charged.

 Dare to develop - professional education at the Faculty of Veterinary Medicine